MikulasP/SnakeAES/README.md

 # SnakeAES

-This is one of the most simple AES implementation in python (also usable on Micropython).
+This is one of the most simple AES implementation in python (also works on Micropython).

 For now the only supported mode is AES ECB with 128 bit long keys, and no padding.